CommonLight/CommonLight/README.md

 - 🔭 I’m currently working on learning full-stack JavaScript in Coding Dojo and building a portfolio!
 - 🌱 I’m currently learning React.
-- 👯 I’m looking to collaborate on educational and learning projects.
-- 🤔 I’m looking for help with understanding JavaScript in more depth.
+- 🤔 I’m trying to understand JavaScript in more depth.
 - 💬 Ask me about how you can save $10 a month or more on car insurance through Geico. 🤣
 - 📫 How to reach me: sacredlightstudios@gmail.com, https://www.linkedin.com/in/luke-a-erickson/
-- ⚡ I love nature walks, playing music, creating videos/graphics, writing stories, and spending time with my beautiful wife and kids!
+- ⚡ I love nature walks, playing music, creating videos/graphics, writing stories, going to church, and spending time with my beautiful wife and kids!